CRMDS/Intro-HPC-workshop/02.Working_on_Wolffe/README.md

 2. Created a job script that specifies the resources needed and the commands to run.
 3. Submitted the job script using `sbatch`.
 4. Checked the status of the job using `squeue`.
-5. Check the output of the job in the `res.txt` file.
+5. Check the output and the error of the job in the `S-res.txt` and `S-err.txt` files.

 ## Parallel jobs and workflow management